 We offer relaxation techniques, support groups, individual counseling and family counseling.
 We can help you understand financial concerns such as insurance, disability, prescription assistance, home health, hospice and transportation to and from treatment.
 For more information on the services offered to hospital patients, call 225-924-8456.

 This annual event, sponsored by Woman’s Hospital’s oncology team, celebrates the lives of cancer survivors and their family members and the memory of those who died.
 This is an occasion to pause and reflect on the many joys life offers and examine ways we can celebrate life.

-details the stories of women currently battling cancer, cancer survivors and the doctors and staff who treat them.
-Our writers discuss their ups and downs and share advice, worries and laughs with others experiencing those difficult times.
+Our Woman’s Blog details the stories of women currently battling cancer, cancer survivors and the doctors and staff who treat them.
+Our bloggers discuss their ups and downs and share advice, worries and laughs with others experiencing those difficult times and living with cancer.

 Physical and occupational therapists are available to help the patient be as independent as possible in her daily activities.
 Call 225-924-8450 for more information on Lymphedema Therapy.

 Genetic counselors at Woman’s can guide patients through the maze of choices available for cancer genetic testing.
 They can determine a patient’s eligibility for certain tests, help them understand informed consent and help them interpret the test results.
 For more information, call 225-924-8754.